ezekg/xo/README.md

 #  Hi, Bob!
 ```

-With that, what if the input string _forgot_ to specify a greeting, but we still want
+With that, what if the input string _forgot_ to specify a greeting, but we, wanting
-to say "Hello"?
-Well, that sounds like a great job for a [fallback value](#fallback-values)!
+to be polite, still wanted to say "Hello"?
+Well, that sounds like a great job for
+a [fallback value](#fallback-values)!
 Let's update the example a little bit,
 ```bash
 echo 'Hi!
 My name is Bob.' | xo '/^(\w+)?! my name is (\w+)/$1?:Hello, $2!/i'
 # =>